 234 Sunset Avenue,

-This theater was built in 1928 by the Cox Family of Asheboro, NC.
-The facility opened as the Sunset Theater in 1930.
-The theater was operated by Francis White and Later by Dick Stone.
-The theater closed as a first run house in 1969.
+This theatre was built in 1928 by the Cox Family of Asheboro, NC.
+The facility opened as the Sunset Theatre in 1930.
+The theatre was operated by Francis White and later by Dick Stone.
+The theatre closed as a first run house in 1969.
 It reopened in the 1970’s as the Flick.
-The theater closed as a movie house in 1979.
-The theater was sold to Jeff Schwartz in 1981.
+The theatre closed as a movie house in 1979.
+The theatre was sold to Jeff Schwartz in 1981.

 Just login to your account and subscribe to this theater